-There are three COVID related risks to business at the moment that we all need to prepare for.
-As Government focus turns to local restrictions to manage the R number, Travel corridors to mitigate the risk of cross border Covid-19 transfer and a return to School for England, there has been a marked reduction in the general and sector-specific guidance for Safe working and a reduction in the amendments issued relating to the Job Retention scheme.
+There are three COVID-related risks to business at the moment that we all need to prepare for.
+As the Government focus turns to local restrictions to manage the R number, Travel corridors to mitigate the risk of cross border Covid-19 transfer and a return to School for England, there has been a marked reduction in the general and sector-specific guidance for Safe working and a reduction in the amendments issued relating to the Job Retention scheme.

 Whilst this is good news in terms of reducing the time we all need to invest to keep up to date, it is no less important to maintain your awareness of these less business-specific updates, as they all impact and influence our business decisions at this particular time.

 The main COVID related risks to business currently fall into three areas.
 This ignores the background tough economic conditions we are all operating and working through.

 Risk 1: The potential loss of staff due to Track & Trace